 - Fines: Up to $3,000

-An experienced criminal defense lawyer can help you defend against a DUI charge effectively.
+An experienced criminal defense lawyer can defend you against a DUI charge effectively.
 You have a higher chance of winning your case if you contact a lawyer that has experience winning cases for clients in similar situations.
 Our Fullerton DUI lawyers understand that everyone makes mistakes.
 We want to help you move forward with your life beginning today.

-For a free legal consultation with a Criminal Defense lawyer serving Fullerton, call (310) 928-9347
+For a free legal consultation with a dui accidents lawyer serving Fullerton, call (310) 928-9347

 Driving Under the Influence and Blood Alcohol Content

-You may be charged with a DUI if a police officers finds your blood alcohol content (BAC) to be above legal limits.
-California allows drivers over 21 to operate a vehicle only with a BAC of under .08%.
-Commercial drivers must maintain a BAC of less than .04%, and minors must keep a BAC of less than .01%.
+You may face DUI charges if a police officer finds your blood alcohol content (BAC) is above legal limits.
+California allows drivers over age 21 to operate a vehicle only with a BAC of under .08%.
+Commercial drivers must maintain a BAC of less than .04%, and minors (under age 21) must keep a BAC of less than .01%.

 Police officers often use breathalyzers to measure BAC.
-You may also be asked to perform field sobriety tests or a roadside preliminary alcohol screening (PAS) breath test.
-You may be able to refuse these tests if you are over 21, not on DUI probation, and not arrested.
-In all other cases, you must perform these tests in order to avoid further legal charges.
+They may also ask you to perform field sobriety tests or a roadside preliminary alcohol screening (PAS) breath test.
+You may be able to refuse these tests if you are over the age of 21, not on DUI probation, and not arrested.
+In all other cases, you must perform these tests to avoid further legal charges.

 You Can Face Other Traffic Violation Charges

 DUIs are only one of the actions that can cause you serious legal trouble in Fullerton.
 Many other driving-related offenses could lead to a citation or arrest.
-You might also be penalized for:
+You might also face penalties for:

-Traffic infractions are minor violations that are not charged as a criminal offense.
+Traffic infractions are minor violations that the courts do not charge as a criminal offense.
 Police officers often give tickets for traffic infractions such as speeding or running a stop sign.
-You can also receive a ticket from red-light cameras around Fullerton.
-Typically, you will be fined if you are found guilty of a traffic infraction.
+You can also receive a ticket from any of the red-light cameras around Fullerton.
+Typically, you will face fines if you are guilty of a traffic infraction.
 You can enter a guilty plea and pay the fine or argue the case in traffic court.

 Misdemeanor or Felony Traffic Violations

 Some traffic violations are more serious than others.
 Criminal traffic violations can lead to incarceration and high fines.
-There are many common examples of traffic violations that can be charged as a misdemeanor or a felony, including reckless driving and driving on an invalid license.
+There are many common examples of traffic violations that prosecutors can charge as a misdemeanor or a felony, including reckless driving and driving on a suspended license.

-The penalties for traffic violations also include points to be added to your license.
-You will receive 1 point for traffic infractions and 2 points for criminal traffic violations.
-Your license will be suspended if you accrue:
+The penalties for traffic violations also include points added to your license.
+You will receive one point for traffic infractions and two points for criminal traffic violations.
+Your license could face suspension if you accrue:

-Note that this point system only applies to drivers over the age of 18.
-Minors can have their license suspended if they get 3 points in 12 months.
+Note that this point system applies only to drivers over the age of 18.
+Minors may have their license suspended far sooner, often if they get three points in 12 months.

 Our Fullerton DUI Lawyers Are Ready to Help You

 You are more likely to win any traffic violation case if you have help from an experienced DUI lawyer in Fullerton.
-The Simmrin Law Group offers professional legal advice to any individual facing DUI charges.
+Simmrin Law Group offers legal advice to any individual facing DUI charges.
 We can take on your case today so that you’re ready to protect your future.
-You can call us at (310) 997-4688 or complete our online contact form to start getting the help you need.
+You can call us or complete our online contact form to start getting the help you need.